 Miroslav Kárný, Institute of Information Theory and Automation, Prague

 PREFERENCE ELICITATION FOR SOCIAL CHOICE: A STUDY IN STABLE MATCHING AND VOTING (joint work with Joanna Drummond and Tyler Lu)

 Submissions serving to the decision on acceptance should be within the range 8 - 12 pages formatted using LNCS style .
 Submissions in pdf format only should be made via Online Submission System.
 The deadline for submissions is July 7, 2013.

 In case of any question about submission, please contact us via e-mail imperfectDM@utia.cas.cz.

-The workshop will include discussed talks and poster sessions.
-We invite submissions of papers describing the technical content of proposed contribution.
-The selected submissions may be accepted either as an oral presentation or as a poster presentation.
+The workshop will include talks with extensive discussions and poster sessions.
+We invite participants to submit draft papers describing the technical content of proposed contribution.
 We especially encourage submissions that directly address any of the topics, but related papers are also welcomed.
+The selected submission may be accepted either as an oral presentation or as a poster presentation.